PaimaStudios/paima-engine-docs/docs/home/0 - what-is-paima-engine.md

 Paima Engine can enable much more flexible account abstraction by providing this functionality at the L2 level when needed, which allows easily validating cryptographic primitives that would not otherwise be available at the L1.

-### Sequencer SDKs
+### Based rollup & Sequencer SDKs

+L2s created with Paima run as a [based rollup](https://ethresear.ch/t/based-rollups-superpowers-from-l1-sequencing/15016) - that is to say its sequencing is simply done by the DA layer.
+This means that Paima L2s can be run without a sequencer and fully inherit the decentralization and security of the L1, and do this without the downsides traditionally associated with based rollups thanks to Paima's support for parallelization.

-Although apps may not always need sequencers, they can improve scalability and also help user onboarding.
+Although apps may not always need sequencers, they can still improve scalability and also help user onboarding.
 Notably, they can
 - Batch transactions together to amortize transaction fees
 - Cover the transaction fees for specified users through meta-transactions (ex: free txs for users who hold a specific NFT, who delegate to a stake pool, or who paid on a separate chain).

-Thanks to the flexibility of the batcher system, Paima supports games built without an enshrined sequencer - that is to say, anybody can choose to run their own decentralized sequencer for the game and monetize it how they want.
+Thanks to the flexibility of the batcher system, Paima can even support games built without an enshrined sequencer - that is to say environments with multiple sequencers where anybody can choose to run their own decentralized sequencer for the game and monetize it how they want.
 This give the benefit of sequencing without the centralization.

 ### Cross-chain NFTs: Projected NFTs